-Trophy Hunting does not support Conservation and is pushing species to the brink of extinction
+Trophy Hunting does not support Conservation and is helping pushing species to the brink of extinction.

 Trophy hunting is a booming business across Africa.
 Hunters pay up to $50,000 to shoot a rare endangered animal.
 Trophy hunters will pay an exorbitant amount of money for bragging rights and a head to hang on the wall or skin on the floor, instead of using their wealth to preserve wildlife.
 The “sport” hunting of threatened and endangered species engenders corruption, encouraging hunters and guides to break the law and serves as a cover for illegal wildlife crime such as poaching.

 Trophy hunters selectively kill the mature healthy males from a population.
 These selective animals would live long lives protecting their cubs, mates, and family and contributing their genes to future generations.
 Trophy hunters have hunted excessively with no regard to the future of species.